TLara1/TLara1.github.io/_pages/other_interests.md

   <li>Central Rock Gym Framingham Flaming Ham 2023 - 6th place</li>
 </ul>

 <p>I also do a dangerously high amount of Moonboarding, having completed 502 benchmark problems.
 I am ranked 54th in the United States in the Moonboard rankings, a testament to my love of 40-degree crimp ladders.
 I also do a good amount of setting on CRG Cambridge's new spray wall, which is good fun!
-I've recently lacked a local moonboard, so I've begin tearing through climbs on the Tension Board.</p>
+I've recently lacked a local moonboard, so I've begun tearing through climbs on the Tension Board 2.</p>

 ## Clarinet Playing
 <div style="text-align: center;">